franciscopoggi/academic/content/authors/admin/_index.md

   url: "https://www.uni-mannheim.de/en/"

 # Short bio (displayed in user profile at end of posts)
-bio: bio.
+bio: Assistant Professor at the University of Mannheim working on microeconomic theory, with a focus on how information disclosure and concealment shape innovation, liability, and markets.

 #Microeconomic theorist from Argentina.
 Prior to that, I completed a BA and MA at [Universidad de San Andrés](https://www.udesa.edu.ar/departamento-de-economia) and received my Ph.D. from Northwestern University.

-# interests:
+interests:
-# - Microeconomic Theory
+- Microeconomic Theory
+- Information Economics
+- Industrial Organization
-# - Law and Economics
+- Law and Economics
-# - Information Economics

 # education:
 #   courses:
 #   - course: PhD in Economics